SleepIsDead/GNT-BackEnd/.github/ISSUE_TEMPLATE/issue--refactor.md

 ---
-name: Custom issue template
+name: 'Issue: REFACTOR'
-about: Describe this issue template's purpose here.
+about: Suggest an idea for this project
 title: ''
 labels: ''
 assignees: ''

 ---
 # Issue: 🐵FEATURE

 ## 🎈Description